Basics

 Getting started with nvim-dap is easier than it sounds!
 This guide aims to explain all you need to know.

-First things first: what is the DAP?
-Much like the LSP, the DAP is a protocol created to solve a scalability problem: it used to be the case that each text editor had to have a custom integration for each debugger they wanted to support.
-That means handling the communication was a nightmare: each debugger has its own way of defining breakpoints, or evaluating expressions and whatnot.
-What DAP brings to the table is a standardization for this communication, massively simplifying the implementation.
+Much like the LSP, the DAP is a protocol created to solve a scalability problem: before the protocol, each text editor had to have a custom integration for each debugger they wanted to support.
+That means handling the communication between the editor and the debuggers was essentially a nightmare: each debugger has its own way of defining breakpoints, evaluating expressions, navigating the stack and whatnot.
+What DAP brings to the table is a standardization for this communication which massively simplifies the implementation.

 require("dap").adapters.codelldb = {